treyCooper/reactnd-project-myreads/README.md

 MyReads is a web app that allows you to view bookshelves containing books that you want to read, are currently reading, or have read.
-On the main page you can change the shelf of any of the books in your collection using the drop down menu on the bottom-right corner of each book or remove a book from your collection by selecting "none".
-MyReads also contains a search page where you can find new books as well as books in your collection and put them on whatever shelf you like.
-MyReads was built using react.js.
+You can also search for new books and add them to your collection.

 ## Requirements